WHY WE’RE NOT BLOODY MOVING TO BLOODY

 For we’re convinced my talent stands no chance

-In Britain’s chilly air: but here, in France,
+In chilly Britain: but instead, in France,

 In some far corner of a foreign field